telefonicaid/iotagent-node-lib/README.md

 ### Global Configuration
 These are the parameters that can be configured in the global section:
-* logLevel: minimum log level to log.
+* **logLevel**: minimum log level to log.
 May take one of the following values: DEBUG, INFO, ERROR, FATAL.
 E.g.: 'DEBUG'.
-* contextBroker: connection data to the Context Broker (host and port).
+* **contextBroker**: connection data to the Context Broker (host and port).
 E.g.:
 ```
 	{
 	host: '192.168.56.101',
 	port: '1026'
     	}
 ```
-* server: configuration used to create the Context Server (port where the IoT Agent will be listening as a Context Provider).
+* **server**: configuration used to create the Context Server (port where the IoT Agent will be listening as a Context Provider).
 E.g.:
 ```
 	{
         port: 4041
     	}
 ```
-* authentication: authentication data, for use in retrieving tokens for devices with a trust token (just needed in scenarios with security enabled in the Context Broker side).
+* **authentication**: authentication data, for use in retrieving tokens for devices with a trust token (just needed in scenarios with security enabled in the Context Broker side).
 E.g.:
 ```
 	{
         host: 'localhost',